vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 ::: objectives
 -   List the high-level infrastructure components of vantage6 (server, client, node)
 -   Understand the added value of vantage6
--   Understand that there is different actors in algorithms
+-   Understand that there are different actors in the vantage6 network
 -   Understand that the vantage6 server does not run algorithms
 -   Explain how a simple analysis runs on vantage6
 -   Understand the future of vantage6 (policies, etc.)